achimcc/canvas-ui-redux/README.md

 * `actions.instance.startInstantiation()`
   - if you start the instantiation with a wizard, then this action resets all the Insantiation related data in the store.
 * `actions.instance.instantiate(hash: string, gas: string, endowment: string)`
-  - this instantiates a contract on the chain whos file has been uploaded before.
-You just nned to provide the contracts hash to identify it, the gas and the endowment.
+  - this instantiates a contract on the chain whose file has been uploaded before.
+You just have to provide the contracts hash to identify it, the gas and the endowment.
   - Currently all contracts are signed on the local chain, using the Alice account.
 So this should carry an additional AccountId in future implementations.
 * `actions.instance.cancelInstantiation()`
   - If this action is dipatched, the Middlewqare will cancel a running instantiation.